Carolyn Gold Heilbrun: Later life and death

-Heilbrun enjoyed solitude when working and, despite being a wife and mother of three, often spent time alone at various retreats over the years, including her luxury Manhattan apartment and a country home in upstate New York.
+Heilbrun enjoyed solitude when working and often spent time alone at various retreats over the years, including her luxury Manhattan apartment and a country home in upstate New York.
 She also had a Summer house in Alford, Massachusetts.
 At the age of 68, she purchased a new home to use by herself, as she wanted a private place.
 She held strong opinions on nearly every aspect of women's lives and also believed that ending one's own life was a basic human right.
 In keeping with her views on aging in The Last Gift of Time: Life Beyond Sixty, she quit wearing high heels, hose, and form-fitting clothing in her early 60s.
 She adopted blouses and slacks as her daily attire.
 Heilbrun's son recalled, "My mother was a generous hostess when she was young, but lost interest in dinner parties as she got older.
 She preferred to order groceries from the local supermarket and have them sent to her apartment as she was too busy to waste time squeezing oranges at Fairway."

 In the book The Last Gift of Time: Life Beyond Sixty, Heilbrun expressed her desire to take her own life on her 70th birthday because "there is no joy in life past that point, only to experience the miserable endgame."
 She turned 70 in January 1996 and did not follow up on her idea at the time.
 She lived another seven years.

 One fall morning in 2003, she went for a walk around New York City with her longtime friend Mary Ann Caws and told the latter: "I feel sad."
-When Caws prompted her why, Heilbrun responded, "The universe."
+When Caws inquired why, Heilbrun responded, "The universe."
 Afterward, she went home to her apartment.
 The next morning she was found dead, having taken sleeping pills and placed a plastic bag over her head.
 She left a suicide note, which read: "The journey is over.
 Love to all."
 She was 77 years old.
 According to her son, she had been in good health with no known physical or mental ailments, and she felt her life was "completed".